 It seems as if there’s a neighborhood for everyone in Buffalo.

-We examined 50 of Buffalo's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Buffalo's reputation.
+We examined 52 of Buffalo’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Buffalo’s reputation.

 Read on to see how we determined the places around Buffalo that need a pick-me-up.
 And remember, don’t blame the messenger.